shaunjosephstewart/shaunjosephstewart/README.md

 # Shaun Joseph Stewart – Portfolio

-As a seasoned Certified Project Management Professional (PMP), Producer, and Artistic/Creative Director, my portfolio spans a diverse range of projects, including documentaries, online fashion content, e-commerce, and experiential campaigns.
+As a seasoned Certified Project Management Professional (PMP) and Information Technology Specialist, my portfolio spans a diverse range of projects, including documentary films, online fashion content, e-commerce platforms, and experiential campaigns.

 Over the years, I have had the privilege of contributing to the visions and needs of HBO, Sotheby’s, Google, Universal Music Group, Condé Nast, Yoox Net-A-Porter Group, Paper Magazine, the Hamptons International Film Festival, and several remarkable artists.